mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Non-classical logic
 Non-classical logics (and sometimes alternative logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
 There are several ways in which this is done, including by way of extensions, deviations, and variations.

-## Noumenon
-[philosophy] Noumenon is a posited object or event that exists independently of human sense or perception.
-Noumenon is contrasted with phenomenon, which refers to anything that can be apprehended by (or is an object of) the senses.

-## Phenomenon
-[philosophy] The term "phenomenon" refers to anything that can be apprehended by (or is an object of) the senses.
-Phenomenon is contrasted with noumenon, which is a posited object or event that exists independently of human sense or perception.

-## Philosophical logic
-[philosophy] Philosophical logic refers to those areas of philosophy in which recognized methods of logic have traditionally been used to solve or advance the discussion of philosophical problems.
-Among these are the study of argument, meaning, and truth, but also of identity, existence, predication, necessity and truth.
-Philosophical logic also addresses extensions and alternatives to traditional classical logics, known as non-classical logics.

 ## Philosophy of logic
 Following the developments in formal logic with symbolic logic in the late nineteenth century and mathematical logic in the twentieth, topics traditionally treated by logic not being part of formal logic have tended to be termed either philosophy of logic or philosophical logic if no longer simply logic.
 Compared to the history of logic the demarcation between philosophy of logic and philosophical logic is of recent coinage and not always entirely clear.